Generalized Two-Dimensional Quaternion Principal Component Analysis with Weighting for Color Image Recognition: Experiments

+Notice that the performance of 2DQPCA has been indicated to be better than 2DPCA in \cite{jlz17:2DQPCA,zjg19:im-2dqpca} and that 2DQPCA proposed in \cite{jlz17:2DQPCA, zjg19:im-2dqpca,xz19:2DPCA-S} are special cases of G2DQPCA with $s=p=2$.
+It is only necessary to concentrate on the comparison of G2DQPCA-based approaches with different choices of $s$ and $p$ and the efficiency of utilizing the weighting technique.
+All numerical experiments are performed with MATLAB-R2016 on a personal computer with Intel(R) Xeon(R) CPU E5-2630 v3 @ 2.4GHz (dual processor) and RAM 32GB.

-We firstly proceed to investigate the classification performance of G2DQPCA and WG2DQPCA on all three databases with clean training data.
-We randomly select 90 percent of data set as training set and the remaining as the testing set.
-Of course, training set is guaranteed to contain at least one image of each individual.
+\begin{example}[Color face recognition] In this example, we proceed to investigate the classification performance of G2DQPCA and WG2DQPCA on all three databases with clean training data.
+Randomly select 90 percent of data set as training set and the remaining as the testing set.
+The training set is guaranteed to contain at least one image of each individual.

 The whole procedure is repeated three times and the average recognition rate is reported.

-In Figures $\ref{acc:GTFD}$, $\ref{acc:feret}$ and $\ref{acc:faces95}$, we present the classification accuracies of G2DQPCA and WG2DQPCA methods applied on three face databases in different cases.
-Note that when $s=2,p=2$, G2DQPCA reduces to 2DQPCA \cite{jlz17:2DQPCA}.
 For simplicity, let $(s,p)$ denote G2DQPCA with $L_s$-norm and $L_p$-norm, and $w(s,p)$ WG2DQPCA with $L_s$-norm and $L_p$-norm in all figures.
+For instance, $(2,2)$ represents G2DQPCA with $s=p=2$, which is exactly the version of 2DQPCA proposed in \cite{jlz17:2DQPCA, zjg19:im-2dqpca,xz19:2DPCA-S}; $(1, 2)$, $(1, inf)$ and $(2, inf)$ denote other new versions of 2DQPCA, which are gathered in G2DQPCA.
+Note that $inf$ means $L_\infty$-norm.
+In Figure $\ref{fig:acc}$, we present the classification accuracies of G2DQPCA and WG2DQPCA methods applied on three face databases with the number of features increases from $1$ to $30$.

-We find that the classification accuracies of WG2DQPCA are much higher than those of G2DQPCA.
-The results indicate that the recognition rate of G2DQPCA decreases as the number of features increases, but the recognition rate of WG2DQPCA remains unchanged or perturbs tightly.
-Also, we can find that different databases have different optimal parameter pair $w(s,p)$.
-For the GTFD, Color Feret, and Faces95 databases, the optimal recognition rates are reached when $w(s=1,p=2)$, $w(s=2,p=2)$ and $w(s=2,p=\inf)$, respectively. \end{example}
+From the numerical results, one can see that the classification accuracies of WG2DQPCA are much higher than those of G2DQPCA.
+The recognition rate of G2DQPCA decreases as the number of features increases, but the recognition rate of WG2DQPCA remains unchanged or perturbs tightly.
+The optimal parameter pair $(s,p)$ replies on the databases.
+For the GTFD, Color FERET, and Faces95 databases, the optimal recognition rates are reached when $w(s=1,p=2)$, $w(s=2,p=2)$ and $w(s=2,p=\infty)$, respectively.
+This performance verifies that the G2DQPCA-based approaches with different $L_p$ norms extract quite distant features of color images.